Ch-ch-ch-ch-changes

 ‘Turn and face the strange’ – Bowie

 And I know behavioural change is being lived by everyone to varying degrees.
-The planet is participating in the kind of mass behaviour change marketeers only dream of.
+The planet is participating in the kind of mass behaviour change marketers only dream of.
 There’s a new common knowledge all humans are learning to react to.

 ‘Life won’t be the same after all this shit will it’, suggested one of my less reserved friends in a group WhatsApp chat.
 A statement that, principally, I don’t disagree with, but would argue that perhaps several months of lifestyle adaptation might not mean our behaviour will be unrecognisable when we’re finally out the other side of this ‘shit’.
 And here’s why.